-This prestigious workshop (ECCO/EORTC/AACR/ESMO Methods in Clinical Cancer Research (MCCR) Workshop, previously known as ‘FLIMS’), taking place from 15–21 June 2019, is designed to train early stage researchers in oncology to develop a clinical protocol with mentorship from an international faculty of clinical trialists, methodologists and statisticians.
+This prestigious workshop (ECCO/EORTC/AACR/ESMO Methods in Clinical Cancer Research (MCCR) Workshop, previously known as ‘FLIMS’), taking place from 17-23 June 2023 in the Netherlands, is designed to train early-stage researchers in oncology to develop a clinical protocol with mentorship from an international faculty of clinical trialists, methodologists and statisticians.
 There is competitive selection of attendees with a total of around 80 delegates chosen from across the world.
-Generations of trainees interested in developing their research skills have benefitted from this workshop, which has been running for 20 years.
+Generations of trainees interested in developing their research skills have benefitted from this workshop, which has been running for over 20 years.

 The applicant must have applied to attend the MCCR workshop – shortlisting for the RCR bursary will only take place after selection for the MCCR workshop has been confirmed to the RCR by the applicant.

 Fellows and members who have passed Part II FRCR A.

 Trainee or consultant working in the UK (can be in a recognised training programme or undertaking approved out of programme experience).

 Demonstrable interest in clinical research in clinical oncology, eg publication record, presentations, current research post.

 A project with clear relevance to the practice of clinical oncology.

 Preference will be given to applicants who have no other source of funding available to them.

 - Covering letter with a description of why the applicant would be suitable for this bursary